SFS2X Docs / AdvancedTopics / game-api

 » Overview

-- getSFSApi(): the basic SFS2X API
+- getSFSApi(): returns a reference to the basic SFS2X API

-- getBuddyApi(): the Buddy/BuddyList API
+- getBuddyApi(): returns a reference to the Buddy List API subset

-- getGameApi(): the Game API
+- getGameApi(): returns a reference to the Game API subset

-Match Expressions
+» Match Expressions

-MatchExpression exp = new MatchExpression('rank', NumberMatch.GREATER_THAN, 5).and('country', StringMatch.EQUALS, 'Italy')
+MatchExpression exp = new MatchExpression('rank', NumberMatch.GREATER_THAN, 5).and('country', StringMatch.EQUALS, 'Italy');

 Expressions are made of three elements: